 King & Bay West Management Corp, ("King & Bay") is an entity owned by Mark Morabito, the Chairman of the Company, which employs or retains certain officers and personnel of the Company.
-King & Bay provides administrative, management, regulatory, accounting, tax, legal, corporate development and corporate communications services to the Company.
+King & Bay provides administrative, management, regulatory, legal, corporate development and corporate communications services to the Company.
 These services are provided to the Company on an as-needed basis and are billed based on the cost or value of the services provided to the Company.
-The amount set out in the table below represents amounts paid to King & Bay for the services of King & Bay personnel and for overhead and third party costs incurred by King & Bay on behalf of the Company.
-The fees for such services were made on terms equivalent to those that King & Bay charges to arm's length parties.
+The amount set out in the table below represents amounts paid to King & Bay for the services of King & Bay personnel and for overhead and third-party costs incurred by King & Bay on behalf of the Company.